by Clemens Pater

 We need priests.
 We need them to offer Holy Mass and to hear our Confessions.
 We need Religious Sisters and Brothers, and the many works of the Apostolate they carry out: teaching, health care, catechesis and evangelization.

 We need married couples.
 They bring life into the world in accord with God’s plan to, “Be fruitful and multiply; fill the earth and subdue it.”
 (Gn 1:28)

-But we don’t just need priests, need Religious, and need married couples.
+But we don’t just need priests, need religious, and need married couples.
 We need holy priests, and holy consecrated men and women Religious.
 These human men and women are clearly not perfect, but they are striving to remain faithful to the grace by which God has ordained and consecrated them.
-Their supernatural gifts are a powerful source of life which underlie and add an eternal dimension their work.
+Their supernatural gifts are a powerful source of life which underlie and add an eternal dimension to their work.